Get your questions answered

 Q: How will these programs better prepare young adults like myself for college or university? +A:

-The Winterline Global Education programs offer you very practical life and career building skills.
+The Winterline Global Education programs offer you very practical life and career-building skills.
 They are not “college prep” programs offering coaching in academic subject areas.
 Yet, by giving you a chance to explore your interests, gain skills and consider career options, you will enter (or return to) college or university with a much clearer sense of direction and purpose.
-Winterline can help you determine what you want to get out of life and provide guidance on how to get there.
+Winterline can help you determine what you want to get out of life and provide you with the skills and guidance to get there.
+If they are interested, students can also earn college credit for skills learned during the Global Skills Gap Year Program.

 Q: What kind of college or career advising do you offer on your programs? +A:

-Winterline is pleased to support students who are enrolled in our nine-month gap year program with professional college counseling services through Collegewise, the nation’s largest college counseling organization.
+Winterline is pleased to support students who are enrolled in our nine-month gap year program with an introduction to professional college counseling services through Collegewise, the nation’s largest college counseling organization.

 Collegewise seeks to turn an often difficult and stressful college admissions process into an exciting and manageable one.
-Winterline provides students enrolled in our nine-month Global Skills Program with an initial one-hour consultation with an experienced Collegewise counselor before departure, in order to assess individual goals and needs and to provide advice and direction.
-Once on the program, students will have the ability to independently pursue additional counseling services with Collegewise, if desired, for additional support and guidance in the college application and decision-making process.
+Winterline provides students enrolled in our nine-month Global Skills Program with an introduction to an experienced Collegewise counselor who will assess individual goals and needs.
+Students and their families may choose to independently pursue counseling services with Collegewise, if desired, for guidance in the college application and decision-making process.

 Q: What do I need to bring along?
 Will you provide a packing list? +A:

 Students are encouraged and taught how to travel light!
 There will be plenty of opportunities to purchase items along the way if necessary.
-Once enrolled, we will provide a comprehensive packing list specific to the program you will be joining.
+Once you are enrolled, we will provide each student with a comprehensive packing list specific to the program you will be joining.

 Q: Is Winterline accredited? +A:

 Yes.
-Winterline is accredited by the American Gap Association for demonstrated excellence in the field of Gap Year education having passed all required Standards which are approved by the US Department of Justice.
+Winterline is accredited by the Gap Year Association for demonstrated excellence in the field of Gap Year education having passed all required Standards which are approved by the US Department of Justice.

 Q: What are the admissions procedures? +A:

-To apply, you are asked to submit a brief 4-step application that is available online.
-We accept applications on a rolling basis, however we recommend that you apply early as spots in our most popular programs fill up quickly.
+Applying to our programs is easy!
+Simply submit the brief 4-step application that is available online.
+We accept applications on a rolling basis so it is never too early to get started.
+We recommend that you apply early as spots in our most popular programs fill up quickly.

 Q: Do I need to be a straight A student to go on a Winterline Global Education Program? +A:

 No!
 We invite all types of students to apply for our programs.
-While we may want to see your transcript and SAT/ACT scores, these are given very little weight in our evaluation of how well we think you will do on our programs.
+While we may want to see your transcript and ask for your SAT/ACT scores, these are given very little weight in our evaluation of how well we think you will do on our programs.
 Most important to us is a strong desire to engage and try new things and a willingness to learn and improve through real-life experiences.
-If requested, an unofficial version of your transcript is fine.
-You can ask for it from your school/college.

 Q: Are there any prerequisites to joining your program? +A:

 There are no specific prerequisites to joining a Winterline Global Education program besides an inquisitive mind, a “can do” attitude, and a willingness to take risks, make mistakes, and grow through the process.
 Students are expected to be physically and mentally fit and flexible enough to meet the stresses and demands of traveling in the developing world.
 While many students can benefit from a Gap program, those who are adjudicated, court-mandated, or requiring regular in-field therapy are beyond the expertise of Winterline to monitor.
-Winterline is not a therapeutic program.
+Winterline is not a therapeutic program and our policy is that students going on our programs are required to have routine vaccinations in accordance with CDC recommendations.
 Our complete Essential Eligibility Criteria is available here.

-Q: How do I know if I am the right fit for a Winterline Global Skills Program abroad? +A:
+Q: How do I know if I am the right fit for a Winterline Global Skills Program? +A:

 You must be able to live in and travel through remote, urban, international, rugged, and physically and emotionally challenging environments.
 These environments, along with skills-based activities and the living and traveling conditions encountered, require each student to be fully committed to and capable of working hard, taking responsibility for him or herself, and participating effectively in a group to achieve the goals of the program.
 At all times, Winterline places high priority on the health and well being of our students and staff.